-First, we're just going to quickly check that Zenko CloudServer is actually running.
-To do so, simply run \$> docker ps.
-You should see one container named scality/s3server.
-If that is not the case, try \$> docker start s3server, and check again.

-Secondly, as you probably know, Duplicity uses a module called Boto to send requests to S3.
-Boto requires a configuration file located in "/etc/boto.cfg" to have your credentials and preferences.
-Here is a minimalistic config that you can finetune following these instructions.
+- 1. Check that CloudServer is running.
+Run \$> docker ps.
+You should see one container named scality/cloudserver.
+If you do not, run \$> docker start cloudserver and check again. - 2.
+Duplicity uses a module called "Boto" to send requests to S3.
+Boto requires a configuration file located in /etc/boto.cfg to store your credentials and preferences.
+A minimal configuration you can fine tune following these instructions is shown here: